 He encourages students to learn all genres of music so that their playing abilities reflect a broad interest in all styles of music.
 Greg also develops students’ creativity by encouraging them to improvise and compose.

-All students receive a practice sheet which is filled out during the lesson so students know exactly what is expected during practice sessions at home.
-Home-schooled students can easily incorporate the practice sheet it into their own routine.
-And parents find the practice sheet useful since they can use that as a guide to ensure students are doing what they are supposed to be doing.
+All students receive a practice schedule which is filled out during the lesson so students know exactly what is expected during practice sessions at home.
+Home-schooled students can easily incorporate the practice schedule it into their own routine.
+And parents find the practice schedule useful since they can use that as a guide to ensure students are doing what they are supposed to be doing.

 Students can enter exams from the Royal Conservatory of Music to further their musical background.
 Those who go far enough can apply their exam marks as credit toward secondary school graduation which can potentially make the difference between going to a great university and one that is not their first choice.
 Home-school families can appreciate that studying a solo musical instrument such as piano is a direct reflection on a student’s abilities and dedication to the craft, and that solo artistic endeavours undoubtedly add weight to post secondary school applications.

-Greg’s teaching schedule is particularly suited to home-schooled students since he can offer lesson availability during Monday to Friday daytimes.
+Greg’s teaching schedule is particularly suited to home-schooled students since he can offer lesson availability during Tuesday to Friday daytimes as well as Saturday.